The Raiders face the Falcons at the Georigia Dome in Atlanta for the first time since 2004. AP Photo.

 - Sunday's game will mark the second of five Raider games in the Eastern Time Zone this season, most in franchise history.
 The Raiders will travel 28,692 miles this season, more than any other team in the NFL.

-Darren McFaddenand FB Marcel Reeceare among the leading receivers in the NFL out of the backfield.
+- RB Darren McFadden and FB Marcel Reece are among the leading receivers in the NFL out of the backfield.
 McFadden ranks fourth in the league among running backs with 18 receptions, while Reece is tied for 13th in the NFL with 13 catches.

 - The Raiders will face Atlanta for just the 13th time in franchise history and the first time since 2008.
 The Silver and Black has visited the Georgia Dome just twice since the building opened in 1992, posting a 1-1 record.